Warda-Mati/SciFiUI/README.md

 # Instructions

-You are able to click on the buttons labelled 1-16, each will in turn play a diffrent song and labelled 17 -22, which will play beats.
+You are able to click on the buttons labelled 1-16, each will in turn play a diffrent song.
 You can press s to stop the song from playing and p to play again.
 As well as that, there are 2 slider bars on the top, around the middle.
-You are able to click on the bar and slide it down or up then press b to stop controlling the bar.
+You are able to click on the bar and slide it up or down and then press b to stop controlling the bar.
 The first one will control the volume of the song playing, while the second one will control the intensity of the light.
 Hover over the circle buttons to have a flashing background.
 If you hover over the colored squares in the top left, it will change color to green.

 # How it works

-There are multiple classes that are basically the designs made using shapes and rotations from the Processing libraries, for example the Circle class which draws multiple arcs using loops which rotate using translate and pushMatrix and popMatrix.
+There are multiple classes that are basically the designs made using shapes and rotations from the Processing libraries, for example the Circle class which draws multiple arcs using loops which rotate using translate, pushMatrix and popMatrix.
 They are all child classes of the super abstract class UIElements.
 Polymorphism is used when the elements are added to the elements arraylist of type UIElements.

-In the UI class
-In mousePressed() there are a lot of things in it.
+In the UI class, In mousePressed() there are a lot of things in it.
 First of all if the mouse is clicked within a Button object, a variable called click will be assigned the number of the Button object, which is a field of the Button class.
 An array called songs is made which holds all the different loaded mp3 files.
 Depending on what Button object is clicked, the click variable will be the index of the songs array, in which every button will play a different song.

 If the song is played, using the variable click, the name of the song will be printed along with what number song.
 This is from the csv file created.
 The data was encapsulated using private fields in the SongList class.
 Then using the Processing built in classes Table and TableRow, the data was loaded into separate objects and placed in the list arraylist.